cc-archive/cccatalog-dataviz/GSoC2019/README.md

-# Google Summer of Code (GSoC) 2019
+# The Linked Commons
 There is no larger compendium of shared human knowledge and creativity than the Commons, including over 1.4 billion digital works available under CC tools.
-Although a huge amount of CC-licensed content has been indexed with the [CC Search project](https://search.creativecommons.org/), there is still not a way of conveying the scale of this work to thecommunity.
+Although a huge amount of CC-licensed content has been indexed with the [CC Search project](https://search.creativecommons.org/), there is still not a way of conveying the scale of this work to the community.
 Being able to access visualizations of all the indexed content is a good way for the community (and CC) to see how much data has been indexed and find and explore relationships between CC-licensed content on the web.

 The frontend app is built using [force-graph](https://github.com/vasturiano/force-graph), [Highcharts](https://www.highcharts.com) and [Bootstrap](https://getbootstrap.com/).